efliks/naagtro-remake/README.md

 3. Why CMake, is that not overkill?

     No. CMake files are understood by IDEs, for example my personal favorite QtCreator.

-4. I have a problem XYZ.
-How do I get help?

-    Feel free to drop me a message if you encounter any issues with NAAGTRO.